 The group consisted mainly of women and their children, and as the first women’s movement in Central Texas, they offered shelter to women in abusive relationships.
 The group also owned and operated the Central Hotel which brought economic growth to the community of Belton.

 This first Library was filled with books donated by the members of the Woman’s Wednesday Club.

 When the books threatened to overrun the room at the hotel, space was rented in the Harris & Walker building on Main Street.

 Miss Emma A. Lee was hired as the Librarian and the Library was open in the afternoons.
-The members of the Wednesday Club began to pursue the notion of having a Carnegie Library and began a persistent letter writing campaign to Andrew Carnegie, who wrote a personnel check for $10,000.
+The members of the Wednesday Club began to pursue the notion of having a Carnegie Library and began a persistent letter writing campaign to Andrew Carnegie, whose foundation donated $10,000.

 Building a Legacy

 Miss Lee, the first Head Librarian retired in 1924 and Miss Loulie C. Meyer became the Librarian of the Carnegie Library.

 In 1933, the Library became part of the City government, and Miss Meyer was appointed Librarian.
 In 1946, Miss Meyer retired and was replaced by Miss Lena Armstrong, who served the Library for the next 52 years.